 - Acorns Checking.
 Investment meets online banking.
 A money-saving checking account with minimal fees, no overdraft, and even ATM fee reimbursements, Acorns Checking also lets you automatically invest a portion of your paycheck or spare change from your purchases into your investment accounts.

 - Acorns Early.
-An investment account for minors, Acorns Early is a UTMA/UGMA custodial account (Uniform Transfer to Minors/Uniform Gift to Minors) that you can use not only for educational expenses but also for other ways that directly benefit the child.
+An investment account for minors, Acorns Early is a UTMA/UGMA custodial account (Uniform Transfer to Minors/Uniform Gift to Minors) that you can use for educational expenses and other ways that directly benefit the child.

 - Acorns Earn.
 Through Acorn’s online marketplace, members can get cashback when shopping from the listed major retailers, such as eBay, Apple, Uber Eats, and Walmart.
 This cashback will then be put into your investment account.

 Acorns charges a flat fee depending on the subscription type.